 It starts to run across the rug.
 (C)

-Then I flip on the amber light (D)
+Then I flip on the kitchen light (D)

 And, oh!
 That gives my bug a fright!
 (D)

-I dreamed I was a silly raccoon (A)
+I dreamed I was a shy raccoon (A)

 In moonlit branches singing.
 (B)